praisy16/pokeverse/README.md

 - Detailed Pokémon Information: Curious about the Pokémon you've encountered?
 Pokeverse provides comprehensive details about each Pokémon, including their types, abilities, stats, and much more.
 Simply tap on a Pokémon, and a sleek, user-friendly interface presents you with everything you need to know.

-- Responsive Design: Crafted with SCSS and CSS, our app boasts a responsive and aesthetically pleasing design that adapts seamlessly across devices.
+- Responsive Design: Crafted with SCSS and CSS, the app contains a responsive design that adapts seamlessly across devices.
 Whether you’re on a phone, tablet, or desktop, Pokeverse delivers a stunning and engaging user experience.

 - Interactive Pokémon World: React.js powers the dynamic and interactive elements of Pokeverse, ensuring a smooth and fast interface.
 Experience real-time updates as you move, with Pokémon appearing and disappearing from your map, simulating the thrill of Pokémon exploration.